wladimirbix/VSC-Development-Environment/README.md

    Afterwarts click on "Clusters" and select the cluster you want to use.
    Then select "venv" and click on the "default_python_venv" or select a custom one.

+## Modify Python venv and Databricks-Connect Version

+To modify the Python version of your virtual environment (venv) and update `databricks-connect` for a different Databricks cluster, follow these steps:

+0. Find the Required Python and Databricks-Connect Versions Refer to the official documentation to identify the specific Python and `databricks-connect` versions required for each Databricks Runtime:
+   - Databricks Runtime Release Notes: https://docs.databricks.com/aws/en/release-notes/runtime/
+   - Databricks Connect Release Notes: https://docs.databricks.com/aws/en/release-notes/dbconnect/

+1. Update the Dockerfile
+   Open `.devcontainer/Dockerfile` and modify the Python version for the Docker container.
+For example, change the line:
+   FROM python:3.12
+   to
+   FROM python:3.10

+2. Modify the Python Version for the Virtual Environment Update the command for creating the venv.
+Change the line in `.devcontainer/Dockerfile`:
+   RUN uv venv --python '>=3.12' ...
+   to
+   RUN uv venv --python '==3.10' ...

+3. Update the `databricks-connect` Version
+   In `.devcontainer/requirements.txt`, modify the `databricks-connect` version.
+Change the version to match the one required for your selected runtime, for example:
+   databricks-connect==13.3.5

+4. Rebuild the Container
+   After modifying the Dockerfile and requirements, rebuild the container to apply the changes.
+You can then select the new cluster to use with your updated Python environment and Databricks Connect version.

 ## Incorporate Changes from the Template